mozilla/pdf.js/README.md

 PDF.js is built into version 19+ of Firefox.

+#### SeaMonkey

+The SeaMonkey extension is maintained by [@IsaacSchemm](https://github.com/IsaacSchemm).
+It is available as an .xpi file from [addons.mozilla.org](https://addons.mozilla.org/en-US/seamonkey/addon/pdf-js-for-seamonkey/) and supports SeaMonkey 2.49 through 2.53.

+To build it yourself, get the code as explained below and issue `gulp seamonkey`.

 #### Chrome

 + The official extension for Chrome can be installed from the [Chrome Web Store](https://chrome.google.com/webstore/detail/pdf-viewer/oemmndcbldboiebfnladdacbdfmadadm).